Limits of chordal graphs with bounded tree-width: Introduction

 \section{Introduction}

 A graph is \emph{chordal} if every cycle of length at least $4$ contains a chord, i.e., an edge between two non-adjacent vertices of the cycle.
 Chordal graphs can be characterized as the graphs in which all minimal separating sets are cliques.
+A graph is \emph{$k$-connected} if if has at least $k$ vertices and cannot be disconnected by removing fewer than $k$ vertices.
 The graphon limit of chordal graphs was established by Janson~\cite{JANSON2016}.
 The structural and enumerative study of chordal graphs was pioneered by Wormald \cite{WORMALD1985}, where he developed a method to find the exact number of chordal graphs with exactly $n$ vertices for a given $n$ using generating functions.
 As he also noted, an interesting property of chordal graphs is that they admit a decomposition into $k$-connected components for any $k\in\mathbb{N}$, which is not the case for arbitrary graphs, where this is only true until $k=3$ (for a detailed explanation of this see \cite{CDNR2023}).

 \emph{Tree-width} is a fundamental parameter in structural and algorithmic graph theory which can be defined in terms of tree-decompositions or, equivalently, in terms of $k$-trees.
 A $k$-tree is a graph obtained from a $(k+1)$-clique by iteratively connecting a new vertex to all the vertices of an already existing $k$-clique.
 Note that $1$-trees are just trees with at least two vertices.
 The tree-width of a graph $\Gamma$ is the minimum $k$ such that $\Gamma$ is a subgraph of a $k$-tree.
 In particular, $k$-trees are the edge-maximal graphs with tree-width at most $k$.
-The graph limits of $k$-trees have been studied both in the labelled and unlabelled setting, see \cite{DJS2016} and \cite{JS2020}, respectively.
+The graph limits of $k$-trees have been studied both in the labelled and unlabelled setting, see \cite{zbMATH07118076} and \cite{JS2020}, respectively.

 Labelled chordal graphs with tree-width at most $t$ have been recently enumerated in \cite{CDNR2023} by means of their decomposition into $k$-connected components for $k=1, \dots, t+1$.
 The only $(t+1)$-connected (chordal) graph with tree-width at most $t$ is the $(t+1)$-clique.